Application fee or proof of fee exemption

 Portfolios – architecture and design students

-A small number of Lund University programmes (mainly in architecture and design) request that a portfolio of work be submitted as part of the selection process.
+A few Lund University programmes (mainly in architecture and design) request that a portfolio of work be submitted as part of the selection process.
 These portfolios are usually sent directly to the programme administrator at Lund University.
 Always check the programme’s document and selection requirements to ensure you do not miss any required documentation.

 Proof of English